 I haven’t shared this one out of sheer laziness.

-It’s one of my all-time favorite things to make on a weeknight.
+This Mustard Chicken is one of my all-time favorite things to make on a weeknight.
 And everyone we’ve served it to loves it, as well.
-(Just ask my mom… Mom?
-Wanna back me up here?)

 And the sauce that comes with this chicken?
 Yeaaaaaaah… you’re gonna want to dunk a chunk of bread in that because it’s so darn tasty.